czczc/LArViewer/MicroBooNE/README.md

 (on the cluster where you do the simulation and reconstruction)

-* copy the [CTree/](https://github.com/czczc/LArViewer/tree/master/MicroBooNE/CTree) directory to the LarSoft code area (e.g. under srcs/uboonecode/uboone/)
+* copy the local [CTree/](https://github.com/czczc/LArViewer/tree/master/MicroBooNE/CTree) directory to the LarSoft code area (e.g. under srcs/uboonecode/uboone/)
 * re-build the LarSoft
 * lar -c ctree.fcl (input_file)

 This will generate a "sample.root" file for the event display.
-You can then scp this file to the [data/](https://github.com/czczc/LArViewer/tree/master/MicroBooNE/data) local directory.
+You can then scp this file to your local [data/](https://github.com/czczc/LArViewer/tree/master/MicroBooNE/data) directory.

 ### Build the Application
     cd scripts